datopian/flowershow/site/content/meta/plan.md

 Milestones

-- [x] **Milestone v0.1**: launch product website for flowershow at flowershow.app built with flowershow template v0.1
+- [x] **Milestone 1 "v0.1"**: launch product website for flowershow at flowershow.app built with flowershow template v0.1
-  - [x] Build it with flowershow which =>
   - [x] flowershow template v0.1 with decent set of features.
+  - [x] Build flowershow.app with flowershow
-- [ ] **Milestone v0.2**: MVP for self-publishing i.e. can scaffold and build a flowershow-driven site locally with deployment up to user
+- [x] **Milestone 2 "v0.2"**: MVP for self-publishing i.e. can scaffold and build a flowershow-driven site locally with deployment up to user **✅2022-10-20 release on Oct 20 see https://flowershow.app/blog/alpha-release and https://github.com/flowershow/flowershow/discussions/215**
+- [ ] Milestone 3: (end of Nov) flowershow working for 2 production sites (datopian, lifeitself) which have blog (and much more on docs on using flowershow for nextjs and markdown generally)
+  - [ ] Features
+    - [ ] RHS ToC
+    - [ ] Blog
+    - [ ] NextJS 13
+  - [ ] Chore
+    - [ ] Monorepo
+  - [ ] Bugfixes to CLI etc

 Backlog